[3.13] Doomfletch Split Arrow Mines - Starter Viable - End Game Capable - High Damage, Low Budget

 Lose 5 Rage when you Hit an Enemy, no more than once every 0.3 seconds

 Because we never hit (our mines do), we never lose rage.
 This gives us "free" rage, and also allows us to use Berserk.
 The downside?
 Mana regen becomes a problem.
-The mana regen rate being converted to Rage Regeneration rate only applies to percentage regeneration however, so if we stack enough flat "Regenerate X mana per second", and take the reservation reductions available on the tree (Sab Ascendency, Efficient Explosives cluster) we can still get enough mana regen to keep throwing mines.
+The mana regen rate being converted to Rage Regeneration rate only applies to percentage regeneration however, so if we stack enough flat "Regenerate X mana per second", and take the reservation reductions available on the tree (Volatile Mines cluster, Anomalous Trap and Mine Damage, Efficient Explosives cluster) we can still get enough mana regen to keep throwing mines.
 How do we get that?

 Below is the math for balancing your mana regeneration:

-This is trivial to reach without Chainbreaker's mana regen reduction, meaning that once you have Alira, Pyromaniac and Efficient Explosives, you can probably turn off Clarity until you get the Timeless Jewel.
+This is fairly easy to hit to reach without Chainbreaker's mana regen reduction, meaning that once you have Alira and Efficient Explosives, you can probably turn off Clarity until you get the Timeless Jewel.

 Mana regen math is as follows: